picciux/astropush-backend-gotify/README.md

-# astroberry-push-backend-gotify
+# astropush-backend-gotify
-Backend for Astroberry-Push to push notification through a Gotify server.
+Backend for AstroPush to push notification through a Gotify server.